ssc-spc-ccoe-cei/gcp-documentation/Architecture/Addendum.md

 #### Internal DNS

 Internal DNS names are names that Google Cloud creates automatically.
 Available in a single VPC by default, resolved by the metadata server (169.254.169.254).
 Google Cloud automatically creates, updates, and removes these DNS records.
-Please see [Internal DNS zone documentation](https://cloud.google.com/compute/docs/internal-dns)
+Please see [Internal DNS zone documentation](https://cloud.google.com/compute/docs/internal-dns).

 #### Private Zones

 Managed custom domain names for virtual machines and other GCP resources without exposing the DNS data to the public internet.
-Please see [Private Zone Documentation]()
+Please see [Private Zone Documentation](https://cloud.google.com/dns/docs/zones#create-private-zone).

 Unless you have specified an alternative name server in an outbound server policy, Google Cloud first attempts to find a record in a private zone (or forwarding zone or peering zone) authorized for your VPC network before it looks for the record in a public zone.